Fadhil-Sabar/Fadhil-Sabar/README.md

     , where I build and integrate applications with SAP for large-scale port systems used across 13 ports in Indonesia.

-🌱 I’m currently deepening my expertise in

-Next.js for interactive front-end development and Java Spring Boot for building robust back-end services.
+I’m currently deepening my expertise in Next.js for interactive front-end development and Node JS for building robust back-end services.

-👯 I’m open to collaborating on open-source projects or freelance opportunities, especially those involving modern web technologies.
+I’m open to collaborating on open-source projects or freelance opportunities, especially those involving modern web technologies.

-🤔 I enjoy solving complex logic puzzles, refactoring inefficient code, and tackling challenges related to data transfer between client and server.

-📫 You can reach me via

-email or connect with me on LinkedIn using the buttons above.
+Contact me via email or connect with me on LinkedIn using the buttons above.

-⚡ Fun fact: Eat, Anime, Coding.